 Any staff infringing the guidelines of this policy should be reported to the Headmistress for action.
-(See relevant Grievance Procedures in staff contracts and the Complaints' Procedures in the Staff Handbook and Students' Planners).
+(See relevant Grievance Procedures in staff contracts and the Complaints' Procedures in the Staff Handbook and Students' Planners and Low-Level Concerns policy).

 Appendix One - Anti-Racism Policy as part of Equal Opportunities